 While writing biological names there are so many rules which should be followed to get the unique biological name of an organism.
 As the biological name helps us in identifying any plant among vast varieties of plants.
 We set features of the plant on the basis of their size, habitat, nutrition and various other notifying processes.

 There are so many objectives behind classifying any organism.
 These objectives are listed below:

-2. Behind biological classification there is a phylogenetic system which indicates the origin and evolution of the species.
+Behind biological classification, there is a phylogenetic system that indicates the origin and evolution of the species.

-3. With the help of biological classification it is easy to identify organisms.
+With the help of biological classification, it is easy to identify organisms.

 1. To Which Tribe Does Rose Belong?